BrianDavidYork-zz/points-calculator/README.md

 - Inside Go/ you will find another directory called src/
 - Download this project repository into src/ into a directory called PointsCalculator

-3) Use the cli to go to Go/src/PointsCalculator and execute "go install"
+3) Use the cli to navigate to Go/src/PointsCalculator and execute "go install"

 4) After the installation finishes, execute "go run main.go"
    - If the api starts, you will see the following log message appear: "Starting Points api on port 8000"